top of page

 Is there a waiting list for students requiring extra support at WIS?

+Our decision-making process is comprehensive and takes into account the student's needs, assessment results, and previous documentation, as well as whether the school is the most suitable placement for the student and can effectively meet their needs.
 In some instances, we may need to consider the overall capacity of the school, including the number of students already enrolled, including those receiving support services.
 Our priority is to maintain a conducive student-to-teacher ratio and uphold the high standard of education and support we provide.
 To ensure that every student receives the attention and resources they deserve, we may occasionally place a cap on the number of admissions, including those requiring support services.
 This approach is not meant to hinder access but rather to guarantee that our support services remain effective and impactful for each student.

 How long will it take for my child to become proficient in English?